kubernetes/enhancements/keps/sig-network/6128-loadbalancer-resource/README.md

 - Provide structured status reporting with conditions (`Accepted`, `Programmed`, `Degraded`) aligned with Gateway API conventions.

-- Mirror load balancer addresses (IPs/hostnames) in `LoadBalancer.Status` so users can observe load balancer state from a single resource.
+- Mirror load balancer addresses (IPs/hostnames) from `Services` in `LoadBalancer.Status` so users can observe load balancer state (conditions, IPs) from `LoadBalancer` resource only.

 - Provide a feature reporting mechanism so cloud providers can advertise supported capabilities.